harvindersingh02/vk-dev-python/README.md

-react-comment-app
-Pleased to meet you!
+It’s a pleasure to meet you!